 - Mork & Mindy

 These are characters known for their intense and passionate desire for another, but with a tragic twist.
 The subject of their affection does not…or cannot love them back.

-OK.
-Where was I?
-Oh yes, we were talking about food.
-Now that my little family is vegan, Crab Rangoons are no longer on the menu for us.
+Because my family is vegan, Crab Rangoons are no longer on the menu for us.
 But that doesn’t mean we don’t crave them.